This post may contain affiliate links. Please read our disclosure policy.

 Notes

-You can add a pinch of salt to balance the confectioner’s sugar, depending on the sweetness of the destined cookies.
+Flavor Tips – Add a pinch of salt to balance the sweetness of the confectioner’s sugar.

 Nutrition